Matatika/matatika-docs/content/introduction.md

 ### Warehousing

-[PostgreSQL](https://www.postgresql.org/) is the default data storage technology in your in your Matatika [workspace](glossary#workspace).
-Data technologies will to continue to advance and therefore, we believe it is vital your stack be database agnostic.
+[PostgreSQL](https://www.postgresql.org/) is the default data storage technology in your Matatika [workspace](glossary#workspace).
+Data technologies will continue to advance and therefore, we believe it is vital your stack be database agnostic.
 Currently, SQL with [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity)/[JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity) are the most widely adopted business intelligence data interfaces.
 The *Matatika Platform* supports any JDBC-compliant database or serverless data warehouses, such as Google BigQuery or AWS Athena.

 ### Transformation

-[dbt](https://www.getdbt.com/) is the default transformation technology in your in your Matatika [workspace](glossary#workspace).
+[dbt](https://www.getdbt.com/) is the default transformation technology in your Matatika [workspace](glossary#workspace).
 SQL-based transformations in code and testing considerations by design, provide the fundamentals required to support [Data Ops](#data-ops) methodologies at the transformation layer.
 The *Matatika Platform* is able to execute any transformation technology in isolated containers.

 ### Orchestration